mriduldey/flipflop/README.md

 2. You will see 5 lifes have been given if user has made a mistake.
 3. Select the number of rows and columns on the board.
 4. A good UI.
-5. A time bar (yet to be implemented) to limit the time user has playing each board.
+5. A time bar to limit the time user has playing each board.
 6. Theme change options.